 - 5.6.11.1.
 At the end of the qualifying rounds, a minimum of nine (9) competitors with the highest aggregate scores will be placed together in a single group to fly the fly-off rounds.
 At the discretion of the Contest Director, the number of competitors qualifying for the fly-off may be increased. - 5.6.11.2.
 The working time for each competitor who qualifies for the fly-off rounds will be of fifteen (15) minutes duration.
 As before, audible signal will be given at the start of the group working time, at exactly thirteen (13) minutes and at exactly fifteen (15) minutes. - 5.6.11.3.
 The scoring of the fly-off rounds shall be as in section 5.6.10. - 5.6.11.4.
-Final placing of the competitors who qualify for the fly-off shall be determined by scores in fly-off; their scores in the qualifying rounds being discarded.
-If less then six (6) fly-off rounds are flown their aggregate scores over the fly-off rounds is counted, if six (6) or more fly-off rounds are flown the worst result of each competitor is discarded.
+Final placing of the competitors who qualify for the fly-off shall be determined by their aggregate fly-off scores.